 The original school, an old flint and cob building, was built in 1859 on the site of the old tithe barn and pond in the centre of the village.
 The first school mistress appointed to the school was Miss Eliza Vivian who was assisted by two teachers.
-The school grew from these humble beginnings on the same site until 2001 when the school moved to its present purpose built building to the northern side of the village.
+The school grew from these humble beginnings on the same site until 2001, when the school moved to its present purpose built building to the northern side of the village.

 Some of the features of the old school were incorporated into the new building.
 The flint and cob walls are a feature of the new school's facades.
 The school has also retained its school bell which was originally hung over the old school's entrance.
 It is thought that the original bell was first removed during the 1914-18 war.
 The new bell was presented to the school by the Royal Navy from R.M.A.S.
 Freshburn, and was dedicated to those who lost their lives in the Falklands campaign in 1982.
-Since this time the bell called the 'Freedom Bell' traditionally rung on the last day of term by year 4 children.
+Since this time the bell, called the 'Freedom Bell', has traditionally been rung on the last day of term by year 4 children.

 Today, the school building is an excellent learning environment and is well kept and decorated throughout.
-The school has 4 class bases, an ICT room with 16 computers, a set of laptops and iPads with wireless access, a well stocked lending library, a group room, and a well equipped main hall.
+The school has 4 class bases, an ICT room, a set of laptops and iPads with wireless access, a well stocked lending library, a group room, and a well equipped main hall.
 The classrooms provide a stimulating and attractive learning environment.
 All are large, light and bright and carpeted throughout.
-Classrooms are fully equipped with an interactive whiteboards and all have their own cloakroom, and access to the playground.
-The school's extensive grounds provide a hard surfaced playground with wide-ranging play equipment, a musical playground, an outside play area for the sole use of our Reception children and a large grassed field to the side of the school which has extensive habitats for wildlife including a school pond.
+Classrooms are fully equipped with interactive whiteboards and all have their own cloakroom and access to the playground.
+The school's extensive grounds provide a hard surfaced playground with wide-ranging play equipment, a musical playground, an outside play area for the sole use of our Reception children and a large grassed field to the side of the school, which has extensive habitats for wildlife including a school pond.

 Milborne St Andrew First School is the first tier in a three tier school organisation within the Dorchester area.
+In 2015 the school became part of an academy called The Greenwood Tree Multi-Academy Trust (GTAT).
+This is made up of four First Schools in the local area and St Mary's Middle School.
 The school educates children in the 4-9 age range (Reception to Year 4).
 Most children who attend school come from the local village although approximately 40% of our children travel into school from surrounding small hamlets and villages.
 The children within the school's catchment area will normally transfer to St. Mary's Middle School, Puddletown, and then on to The Thomas Hardye Upper School in Dorchester.
 Excellent liaison with St. Mary's and extensive transition activities ensure children make a successful transfer to middle school.